tamaja4160/Bank-statement-analyzer/streamlit_bank_analyzer/README.md

-# Bank Statement Analyzer
+# BillWise: Recurring Payments

+Discover, track, and save on recurring costs.
 A comprehensive solution for bank statement analysis with both **Streamlit Web Application** and **FastAPI REST Service** that generates bank statements, extracts transaction data using OCR, and identifies recurring payments for financial analysis.

 ## Features